bmuskalla/bmuskalla.github.io/_posts/2016-10-06-wheretoputconstants.markdown

 ---------------

 Whenever you’re about to create a \*Constants class, take a step back, go for a walk, or grab a coffee with a fellow engineer.
 Try to explain why you want to create such a class and if that is really the right abstraction or if the next engineers on your component might be able to see the patterns easier with another abstraction.
 There are a lot topics we haven’t touched on yet.
 When should we actually use constants?
 What about literals with placeholders (I look at you [MessageFormat](https://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html)).
 And are there any tools to detect unused constants?
-Let me know in the comments.
+Let me know in the comments.[^footnote]

+[^footnote]: Originally published on [Tasktop Blog](https://www.tasktop.com/blog/where_to_put-constants/)